 - Change tongue shapes to assist in mimicking speech

-Once inside the mouth, the tongue acts as a sort of manipulator arm.
+Parrots’ tongues are adapted to their feeding method.
+Since they don’t have teeth, they don’t chew.
+Once inside the mouth, the tongue acts as a manipulator arm.
 It pushes food to the back of the throat, where a few salivary glands are located.
-Since this food is always whole, the parrot needs extra dexterity to move the food around to properly fit.
+Since this food is always whole, the parrot needs extra dexterity to move the food around to fit properly.

 Likewise, parrots don’t have lips.
 They can only keep food in their mouths by positioning their heads and using their nimble tongues.